8 Public key infrastructure and X.509 digital certificates: Know who you’re talking to

 - Inspecting X.509 digital certificates for key fields that developers need to know

 In chapter 7, we explored how public key cryptography addresses the challenge of securely sharing a secret by using a key pair: a public key and a private key.
-The private key must remain confidential and securely stored, while the public key can be freely distributed without special protection.
+The private key must remain confidential and securely stored, but the public key can be freely distributed without special protection.

-You might wonder: Isn’t that fine?
-After all, they’re called public keys—anyone can have them!
+You might think “Isn’t that fine?
+After all, they’re called public keys; anyone can have them!”
 That’s true.
 Public keys are designed to be openly shared.
-However, the critical question is not whether you can receive a public key, but whose public key you are actually getting.
+The critical question, though, isn’t whether you can receive a public key but whose public key you’re getting.